Blazers select Shaedon Sharpe with No. 7 pick in draft - KTVZ

 Coming off a season marked by a spate of injuries, a new coach, a front-office shakeup and a roster overhaul, the Blazers are rebuilding around All-Star Damian Lillard.

+“He’s a great guard himself and he’s been in this league for some time now, so I just can’t wait to really learn from him,” Sharpe said.

-Portland added a piece on on Wednesday, acquiring Jerami Grant from the Detroit Pistons, according to a person with knowledge of the situation.
+Portland was active ahead of the draft, acquiring Jerami Grant from the Detroit Pistons on Wednesday, according to a person with knowledge of the situation.
 The person spoke to The Associated Press on condition of anonymity because neither team announced the agreement.

 Lillard, who was injured for much of last season, played with Grant on the gold medal-winning U.S. team at last year’s Tokyo Olympics.
 Grant averaged 19.2 points in 47 games last season with the Pistons.